Studio of Pierre Alechinsky

-Pierre Alechinsky by boat
+Pierre Alechinsky on the boat

-Pierre Alechinsky by boat
+Pierre Alechinsky on the boat

-Pierre Alechinsky by boat
+Pierre Alechinsky on the boat

-They made us moor under the Castle, between a warship and a strange boat with the Dutch flag, moored near a Canadian sail.
+They made us moor under the Castle, between a warship and a strange boat with a Dutch flag, moored near a Canadian sail.
 Then only a few small fishing boats remained, for tourists, with large Turkish flags.

 By now we got used to undergoing the usual questions: “where do you come from? what flag is that…? ”.
 Then, a lady, with a fluid French, a sun-struck face, very expressive, asked me if we were from Rome and with my assent she said “So you are Ives Rivieres's friends?”.
 "Sure!"
 I replied.
 At that point he introduced himself: “I'm Miki Alechinsky, we didn't think you'd ever come to Bodrum.
 For us, arriving by car was a real problem, but the place is so beautiful and different that it deserves all the hardships and troubles suffered ”.